 What to do if you are having IT problems

-If you’ve got a fault with your PC, laptop or mobile device there's the Workshop, a University-owned store located in the Learning Zone.
+If you’ve got a fault with your PC, laptop or mobile device there's the Workshop, a University-owned store located at the Learning Zone Support Desk.